nikos-glikis/ForthPwn/README.md

 The first argument is the domain you want to lookup.

 Again, tested only on jdk 8.
+In Ubuntu you need to run

+    apt-get install tesseract-ocr

+Windows dlls are included.

 Linux: